MSc Strategy, Change and LeadershipFind a programme

 The programme is delivered through intensive three-day teaching blocks, which have been designed to make a difference to your professional practice month by month.
 There are no examinations and students are supported with one-to-one supervision.

-The Master's award can be gained in two years, and this is the most common route.
+The master's award can be gained in two years, and this is the most common route.
 It is also possible to work towards the MSc in stages, across three or four years.
-The first stage is the Postgraduate Certificate in Strategy, Change and Leadership.
+The first stage is the postgraduate certificate.
 This comprises four three-day workshops across a six-month period.
-Following this, participants can study for the Postgraduate Diploma in four three-day workshops running from July to March of the following year.
-For the final award of Master's in Strategy, Change and Leadership, participants complete an applied work-based project of about 15,000 words.
+Following this, participants can study for the postgraduate diploma in four three-day workshops running from July to March of the following year.
+For the final award of MSc in Strategy, Change and Leadership, participants complete an applied work-based project of about 15,000 words.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.